 Also, many women may experience a degree of female pattern hair loss.
 If there’s a genetic predisposition to hair loss, they’ll notice more pronounced hair loss.

 The anagen phase of the hair growth cycle will continue to decrease.
-Follicular miniaturization starts occurring where thin, terminal hair is replaced by short, thin vellus hair.
+Follicular miniaturization starts occurring when thin, terminal hair is replaced by short, thin vellus hair.

 Other than hair loss, many women also experience drastic mood swings, anxiety, and depression during this time.
 They may also experience trouble sleeping.
 It can also cause urinary incontinence.
 The drop in oestrogen levels increases bone loss, so bone and muscle weakness are also common.